Attachai Fairtex: Transition to boxing

 At 23 years old, Attachai made the switch to boxing.
-Under the instruction of Somluck Kamsing – the first Thai athlete to win a gold medal in the Olympics, Attachai competed in many Boxing tournaments; notably the Amateur Boxing Association of Thailand under the "Royal Patronage of His Majesty the King", in which he emerged as the champion.
+Under the instruction of Somluck Kamsing – the first Thai athlete to win a gold medal in the Olympics, in boxing at the 1996 Olympics, Attachai competed in many boxing tournaments; notably the Amateur Boxing Association of Thailand under the "Royal Patronage of His Majesty the King", in which he emerged as the champion.
 He also represented the Royal Thai Police in the Kings Cup Boxing tournament – winning a silver.

 Fighting internationally

 When Attachai was 26 years old, he was bought over by the world-famous Fairtex camp to make his return to fighting in Muay Thai.
-Alongside training with Attachai were fighters such as Kaew Fairtex, Yodsanklai Fairtex and Naruepol Fairtex; who have all grew to become the biggest stars of Fairtex Gym, Pattaya.
+Alongside training with Attachai were fighters such as Kaew Fairtex, Yodsanklai Fairtex and Naruepol Fairtex; who have all grown to become the biggest stars of Fairtex Gym, Pattaya.

 Attachai represented Fairtex and won numerous fights in France, United States of America and Japan.
 He won a total of 180 fights out of his 200 professional fights.